hannxu123/detect_llm/README.md

 Our design to build new LLM-generated datasets.
 It includes 4 major tasks and each task has 3 topics.
 Each topics have 2,000 ChatGPT and 2,000 human.

+1. News generation.

-1. Product (Amazon) / Movie (IMDb) Review.
+2. Product (Amazon) / Movie (IMDb) Review.

-2. Creative writing: ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)
+3. Creative writing: ivypanda essays, [dataset link](https://huggingface.co/datasets/qwedsacf/ivypanda-essays/)) ASAP dataset (only 8 prompts)

-3. Question Answer:
-Science, medical, finance, XXX
-Datasets
-HC3
-alpaca-gpt4
-ELI5
+4. Question Answer from HC-3.

 ### *Part 1.
 IMDb Movie & Amazon Product Reviews*